ROI and more regulations: Here's what to expect from AI in 2025

-As the AI momentum continues into 2025, experts warn leaders to place expectations on returns.
+As the AI momentum continues into 2025, we look at some expert predictions for the tech in the coming year.

 It wasn’t hard for experts to predict that artificial intelligence (AI) technologies would continue to gain momentum in 2024.